Copilot CLI BYOK and Local Model Support¶

 export COPILOT_MODEL=claude-opus-4-5

-COPILOT_OFFLINE=true disables telemetry and restricts the CLI to communicate only with the configured provider (GitHub Changelog).
-Combined with a local Ollama instance, this enables fully air-gapped workflows.
+COPILOT_OFFLINE=true disables telemetry and restricts the CLI to talk only to the configured provider (GitHub Changelog).
+Paired with a local Ollama instance, this gives you fully air-gapped workflows.

-Important caveat: isolation is only complete when COPILOT_PROVIDER_BASE_URL also points to a local or on-prem endpoint.
-A remote URL sends prompts and code context over the network to that provider regardless of offline mode (GitHub Docs).
+Isolation is only complete when COPILOT_PROVIDER_BASE_URL also points to a local or on-prem endpoint.
+A remote URL sends prompts and code context over the network to that provider, even in offline mode (GitHub Docs).

-GitHub login is optional when using BYOK.
-With only provider credentials, the full local agentic experience runs without a Copilot subscription.
+GitHub login is optional with BYOK.
+With only provider credentials, you run the full local agent without a Copilot subscription.
 Adding GitHub authentication re-enables /delegate, GitHub Code Search, and the GitHub MCP server (GitHub Changelog).

 Any model must support tool calling and streaming.
-A 128k context window is recommended for complex tasks.
+GitHub recommends a 128k context window for complex tasks.
 All built-in sub-agents (explore, task, code-review) inherit the provider configuration automatically — there is no per-agent routing (GitHub Changelog).

 Trade-offs¶